Case Study: The Design Department

 In certain industries, a company’s design department is a key to keeping customers interested.
 It’s the new products coming out periodically that bring excitement to what’s next.
 Think about the Cell Phone industry as an example.
 There is hype in the press in anticipation of each year’s new product improvements, and each company works hard to make sure their new product delights customers.

 Industries like these thrive on repeat customers year after year, so innovation becomes a business strategy.
 They must “publish or perish” (to borrow a phrase from scholastics).
 And so it is for many industries.

 One such very competitive industry is the automotive aftermarket.
 There is always another gizmo or nifty thing to add to your car.
 And, for License Plate Frame manufacturers, that is for sure.
 Customers always want to see something new for bling and attractive decoration.

 Synthesis has worked with license plate frames for more than 15 years doing all sorts of artistic expression.
-Our customer prides themselves on being the best in the industry through continual focus on customer wants and attention to detail — which aligns well with our thoughts.
+Our customer prides themselves on being the industry best through continual focus on customer wants and attention to detail.
+That philosophy aligns well with our thoughts, too.

 Collaborating on many projects over the years is a wonderful case study in leveraging talents for success.
 Having Synthesis as an extension of their design department has allowed Cruiser periodic access to talent beyond their in-house skills, and working together has given us insight and experience we otherwise could not have acquired.

 Combining Art, Science & Style